-As a warm up, we worked on some floor exercises, including forward rolls, backwards rolls, cartwheels, round offs and handstand walks.
+As a warm-up, we worked on some floor exercises, including forward rolls, backward rolls, cartwheels, round offs and handstand walks.
 I am proud to say that my handstand walk is improving.
 It’s still unreliable, but it has occasional moments of brilliance.
 Give me another two to three years and I will nail it.

 Then, we then split into groups and spent about ten minutes each on the balance beam, the parallel bars (or bar, really.
 There was only one.) and more advanced floor moves.
 I was able to flashback to my childhood and pull together a respectable cartwheel and round off but my courage failed me when it came to doing a backhand spring.
 Next time for sure.

 The gym was like a playground.
 Squishy pads, bouncy floors, trampolines and pit of foam blocks meant that where ever I flopped or fell, I never felt the slightest pain.
 I just sprung up and tried again.

 In addition to being a gymnast, the other new thing I tried this weekend was filming a cooking video.
 I thought it might be helpful for the grapefruit and avocado salad recipe I am posting today, since I was having a hard time explaining in writing how to remove the pith from the grapefruit.
 Plus, I had been wanting to do a video for a while now.
 So I prepped the food and touched up my makeup.
 Matt set up the camera and started filming.

 Unfortunately, it was too goofy for words.
 Speaking to a camera is so not so natural for me!
 I couldn’t bear to post it for the six folks who are nice enough to read my blog the whole wide world to see.
 Matt thought that with more practice I could pull it off one day.
 We’ll see.